pedrotorreao/networkyo/README.md

 ### Domain Name System (DNS)

+Humans access information online through domain names, like nytimes.com or espn.com.
+Web browsers interact through Internet Protocol (IP) addresses.
+DNS translates domain names to IP addresses so browsers can load Internet resources.

+Each device connected to the Internet has a unique IP address which other machines use to find the device.
+DNS servers eliminate the need for humans to memorize IP addresses such as 192.168.1.1 (in IPv4), or more complex newer alphanumeric IP addresses such as 2400:cb00:2048:1::c629:d7a2 (in IPv6).

 When users search for a domain name or Uniform Resource Locator (URL), they use an alphabetical name.
 Computers, on the other hand, use the numerical IP address to associate the domain name with a server.
 To connect the two, a Domain Name System (DNS) server is used to translate an IP address from a confusing string of numbers into a more readable, easily understandable domain name, and vice versa.

+Once the DNS server finds the correct IP address, browsers take the address and use it to send data to content delivery network (CDN) edge servers or origin servers.
+Once this is done, the information on the website can be accessed by the user.
+The DNS server starts the process by finding the corresponding IP address for a website’s uniform resource locator (URL).

+#### DNS Operation

+In a usual DNS query, the URL typed in by the user has to go through four servers for the IP address to be provided.
+The four servers work with each other to get the correct IP address to the client, and they include:

+- _**DNS Recursor**_

+Also referred to as a DNS resolver, it is a server designed to receive queries from client machines through applications such as web browsers.
+It is responsible for communicating with other DNS servers (root nameservers, top-level domain (TLD) nameservers, and authoritative nameservers) to find the right IP address.

+- _**Root nameserver**_

+It is the first step in translating (resolving) human readable host names into IP addresses.
+Typically, it serves as a reference to other more specific locations.

+- _**Top Level Domain (TLD) nameserver**_

+This server is responsible for hosting the last portion of a hostname (In example.com, the TLD server is “com”).

+- _**Authoritative nameserver**_

+An authoritative nameserver is what gives you the real answer to your DNS query, it is the last stop in the nameserver query.
+If the authoritative name server has access to the requested record, it will return the IP address for the requested hostname back to the DNS Recursor that made the initial request.

+#### Authoritative DNS Server

+It is the server that actually holds, and is responsible for, DNS resource records.
+This is the server at the bottom of the DNS lookup chain that will respond with the queried resource record.
+An authoritative nameserver can satisfy queries from its own data without needing to query another source, as it is the final source of truth for certain DNS records.

+#### Recursive DNS Resolver

+It is the computer that responds to a recursive request from a client and tracks down the DNS record.
+It does this by making a series of requests until it reaches the authoritative DNS nameserver for the requested record (or times out or returns an error if no record is found).
+Recursive DNS resolvers uses caching mechanisms to not always need to make multiple requests in order to track down the records needed to respond to a client.

 :arrow_right_hook: [TABLE OF CONTENTS](#table-of-contents)